 Utilizes appropriate construction documents such as contracts, waivers, change orders, employee documents and specifications.
 Addresses the dispute process in the United States and the contractual relationship associated with construction project delivery methods.

 Explores sustainability issues from a global perspective.
 Discusses global sustainability and focuses specifically on the LEED green building rating system.
+Emphasizes the local and global impacts on the built environment through writing.
 May include guest lectures, site visits, and group assignments.
 Software fee of $5 applies.
-Lab access fee of $45 applies.
+Lab access fee of $45 for computers applies.

 Provides exposure to emerging technologies and topics of current interest in Construction.
 Varies each semester depending upon the state of technology.
 May be repeated for a maximum of 6 credits toward graduation.